c-mart/smog/install_guide.md

 ## I'm Stuck!
 If you're trying to load your blog and you get an "Internal Server Error",  temporarily add `debug = True` to your smog_config.py file and restart Apache with (sudo) `service apache2 restart`.
 Then, try loading the page that's not working again, and look at your Apache error log (/var/log/apache2/error.log), it will probably tell you what the problem is.
 When you're done troubleshooting, be sure to remove the `debug = True` and restart Apache again.

+If you're still stuck, contact me (Chris Martin) or submit an issue on the GitHub repository, and I'll help you out.